xaviervia/tessellation/README.md

 I came to favor a very different approach:

-## High order reducers
+## Higher-order reducers

-In this project I wanted to explore composition of reducers using a pattern that I saw presented in React Europe for [undoing](https://github.com/omnidan/redux-undo): high order reducers.
+In this project I wanted to explore composition of reducers using a pattern that I saw presented in React Europe for [undoing](https://github.com/omnidan/redux-undo): higher-order reducers.
 In a nutshell, it means that instead of implementing your most basic reducer as:

 ```javascript
 const reducer = (state, action) => {